spurll/spellbook/examples/record.md

 * 3 kennings leaf of daisy
 * 6 drams lithium
 * conscience of leprechaun
-* 6 scruples prisine root of mandrake
+* 6 scruples pristine root of mandrake

 ### Directions